theoblin/theoblin/README.md

 ### Hello World !

-- 🌱 I’m currently working on sport app to track activities with Nest Js. <br>
+- 🌱 I’m currently working on Netflix clone with NodeJs and Angular <br>

 - 📓 School career: